simplextech/hspi_ambientweather-docs/README.rst

 Installation
 ------------

-Install $project by running:

-    Installing is availble via the HomeSeer Plugin Manager
+    Plugin is availble via the HomeSeer Plugin Manager

 Support